rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

       // If attribute is 'FontFamily', the result will be 'setfontFamily'
       ```

-Usage of this function by dynamic firebolt object ensures that all necessary values are dynamically resolved during test case execution in the corresponding glue code.
+Usage of this function by dynamic Firebolt objects ensures that all necessary values are dynamically resolved during test case execution in the corresponding glue code.

 ### Examples:

-Assuming runtime environment variable having below details
+Assuming the runtime environment variable has the below details:

 ```javascript
 runtime = {